Man arrested after car-ramming at Lyon airport

 - Serena Williams: Umpire treated her differently than a male player

-She said the man first drove the wrong way on the A43 highway and crashed into a barrier at a small aerodrome before heading to Lyon’s much larger Saint Exupery airport.
+The man was first spotted driving the wrong way on the A43 highway that links Lyon to the Alps.
+Highway police and a police helicopter laid chase, the regional government said in a statement.

+The man then rammed into security barriers at Lyon’s Bron airport used for business flights, before driving to the nearby, larger Saint-Exupery airport, where flights were quickly suspended.

-There, the car rammed through two glass doors at the airport’s Terminal 1 to drive onto the runways, she said.
+There, the man rammed through more security barriers.
+Still chased by police, he then crashed through two glass doors at the airport’s Terminal 1 to drive onto the runways, authorities said.

+All air traffic at the airport was halted.
+There were no casualties, authorities said.